configcat/docs/website/docs/targeting/user-object.md

 ### Custom attributes

-First, you must pass a User Object containing the `custom` attribute to the ConfigCat SDK.
+To use custom attributes, you need to pass a User Object containing the `custom` attribute to the ConfigCat SDK.

-> In case **a custom attribute is not passed** to the SDK or its value is **falsy** (unknown, null, ""), the corresponding **targeting rule will be skipped**, and the evaluation will continue with the next rule.

 > The custom attribute's value can be multiple types. e.g.: string, number, date, array of strings, etc. Check the [SDK reference](sdk-reference/overview) for more details.